 § 112-103.
 Repeal of prior zoning ordinance and inconsistent chapters of town code.
 [Amended 1-05-2009 by L.L.
-2 of 2009]
+2 of 2009, and 11-14-2016, by Local Law # 4 of 2016]

-- A. The Ordinance entitled "Town of New Baltimore Zoning Ordinance" adopted as of October 1977, together with all changes and amendments thereto is hereby repealed and declared to be of no effect. - B. Chapter 73 of the Code of the Town of New Baltimore, entitled "Mobile Home Law of the Town of New Baltimore", Chapter 89 of the Code of the Town of New Baltimore, regulating all on-premise signs currently existing or yet to come into existence within the Town of New Baltimore, and Chapter 90 of the Code of the Town of New Baltimore, entitled "Town of New Baltimore Site Plan Review Law", are hereby repealed and declared to be of no effect.
+- A. The Ordinance entitled "Town of New Baltimore Zoning Ordinance" adopted as of October 1977, together with all changes and amendments thereto is hereby repealed and declared to be of no effect. - B. Chapter 73 of the Code of the Town of New Baltimore, entitled "Mobile Home Law of the Town of New Baltimore", Chapter 89 of the Code of the Town of New Baltimore, regulating all on-premise signs currently existing or yet to come into existence within the Town of New Baltimore, and Chapter 90 of the Code of the Town of New Baltimore, entitled "Town of New Baltimore Site Plan Review Law", are hereby repealed and declared to be of no effect. - C. Local Law #2 of 2009 entitled "Town of New Baltimore Zoning Law" and known as Chapter 112 of the Town Code together with all changes and amendments thereto is hereby repealed and declared to be of no effect.